matthias-jaeger-net/retro-loop/README.md

 }
 ```

-### Next round:

--   Establish conditional branching in story, based on player object state

-## Ideas:
+### Todos game design:

+-   [x] Basic story from start to finish
+-   [ ] More sophisticted story
+-   [ ] Develop a character players can relate to
+-   [x] Basic set of ambient sounds in place
--   Different sounds based on scene
+-   [ ] Different sounds based on scene
--   Generative images, drawings or other graphical assets
+-   [x] Generative images, drawings or other graphical assets
+-   [ ] Meaningful scene images

+### Todos technnical:

+-   [x] Implement a global state for the player
+-   [x] Update the player state from the scene
+-   [ ] Establish conditional branching in scene, based on player object state
+-   [ ] Implement an inventory that has an effect on the choices
--   How to write a test for story.js?
+-   [ ] How to write a test for story.js?